 Sinking in a tonne of debt turns the joys of life into a heavy burden.

-A lot of people who approach MyBudget are so deep in debt that they can see no way out except personal insolvency or bankruptcy.
+A lot of people who approach MyBudget are so deep in debt that they can see no way out except insolvency or personal bankruptcy.
 They’re usually so stressed and worried that they can’t imagine any other options.

 All they know is they want the worry to end.
 They want the calls and letters from debt collectors to stop.
 They want to sleep at night.
 They want to start enjoying life again.

-There can be significant consequences that should be taken into account when filing for personal insolvency or bankruptcy.
+There can be significant consequences that should be taken into account when filing for insolvency or personal bankruptcy.
 This could include five years of limited or costly access to sources of credit.
 It is a serious decision and should only be considered with appropriate counsel.

 At MyBudget, we recognise that bankruptcy and formal debt agreements do have their place for some people.
 However, we also understand the implications of going bankrupt.